MrKwanZ/MrKwanZ/README.md

 I mainly use **HTML**, **CSS**, **Node.js** and **React** to develop my web applications!

 ## Featured Projects
+### uHost Web Hosting site
+A static website that simulates a web hosting site with different hosting plans.
+Website is built with HTML5 and CSS3.

+<a href="https://uhostbync.netlify.app/">Click here to view the website!</a>

 ### Burger Builder
 A burger builder web application that allows user to customize their desired burger.
 Developed using React, Redux, React Hooks.
 Utilized Firebase as the cloud database.